01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 66 / 92

-66) Which of the following is an example of hostile reconnaissance?
+66) Which of the following is NOT one of the 4 Cs (Clear, Concise, Complete, Correct)?

 67 / 92